 Applicant’s intent to use information from the program

 |12:00–1:00 PM||Lunch Break|

 Payment is due upon acceptance into the program.

 Hotel and Travel

-Travel to and from the workshop site is the responsibility of the attendee.
-If you need assistance with making your travel arrangements, please contact the PLA Office at 1-800-545-2433, ext.
+Hotel and travel arrangements are the responsibility of the attendees.
+If you need assistance with making your travel arrangements, please contact the PLA Office at 800-545-2433, ext.
 5022.

-Morning and afternoon breaks will be provided on all days.
+Morning and afternoon refreshment breaks will be provided on all days.
 These are included in the registration fee.
-All other meals are the responsibility of the registrant.
+Breakfast, lunch, and dinner are the responsibility of the registrant.

 Questions?
 Please contact Amy Sargent Lundy, PLA Professional Development Manager, at firstname.lastname@example.org or 800-545-2433 ext.
 5024.